 Cross compliance obligations

-Since 1 January 200, some farmers’ direct payments, including the Basic Payment, have been conditional on meeting ‘cross compliance’ provisions.
+Some farmers’ direct payments, including the Basic Payment, are conditional on meeting ‘cross compliance’ provisions.
 These are baseline standards for agriculture that Basic Payment applicants must meet.
 From 2007, cross compliance also applied to new land-based rural development schemes.
 There are two key elements of cross compliance that farmers must meet:

 - Standards of good agricultural and environmental condition (GAEC).
 These have been in place since Jan 2005 and set requirements for farmers to protect soils and maintain a range of habitat and landscape features characteristic of the English countryside.
 Many of these were existing law and reflect good practice